Car Leaves Roadway, Strikes 3 Notre Dame Students, Killing 2

 The court sought the law ministry’s response after going through a statement by the World Health Organisation, which has declared virginity testing as unscientific, medically unnecessary and unreliable.

-A vehicle left a roadway in the northern Indiana city of South Bend early Saturday and struck three University of Notre Dame students, killing two of them, the school's president said.
+South Bend (US) Oct 25 (AP) A vehicle left a roadway in the northern Indiana city of South Bend early Saturday and struck three University of Notre Dame students, killing two of them, the school's president said.
+South Bend police said the vehicle hit three pedestrians before crashing into a house just after 4 a.m.
+The driver remained at the scene and was cooperating with investigators, police said..

 - FOLLOW US ON: